dcgull/WPDx/README.md

  ![WPDx Toolset in ArcCatalog](/Data/Screenshots/Screenshot.jpg)

-To run these tools, you must have a license for the Spatial Analyst extention of ArcGIS, and the the following Python packages:
+These tools require a license for the Spatial Analyst extention of ArcGIS, and the following Python packages:
 * arcpy
 * sodapy